i18n-babel/i18n-babel/readme.md

     missingTag?: string;
     /** The tags to filter strings on server side, defaults [] */ tags?: string[];
-    /** Path to the location of assets files */
+    /** Path to the location of assets files, defaults 'assets/i18n' */ assetsLocation?: string;
-    assetsLocation: string;
     /**
      * Names of the translations and version files.
 Define it as:
      * ```